 The Company also has the option to purchase one-half of the NSR representing one percent for US\$750,000.

-The US\$50,000 exploration expenditure commitment has been waived and the lease agreement remains in good standing.
+^{} The US\$50,000 exploration expenditure commitments have been waived and the lease agreement remains in good standing.

-Notes to Condensed Consolidated Financial Statements 30 June 2015 and 2014
+Notes to Condensed Consolidated Financial Statements 30 September 2015 and 2014

 (vi) Alaska Mental Health Trust Property